gerhart01/Hyper-V-scripts/README.md

 - CreatemVmcallHandlersTable2016.py - IDA Python script for extracting hvcalls from hvix64.exe, hvax64.exe Windows Server 2016
 - CreatemVmcallHandlersTable2019.py - IDA Python script for extracting hvcalls from hvix64.exe, hvax64.exe Windows Server 2019

-For latest Windows versions (Windows Server 2022 and Windows 11) and older Windows version with fresh patches, i recommend to use extract_hvcalls or extract_hvcalls_gui scripts, which are dynamically extract new hypercalls.
+For latest Windows versions (Windows Server 2025 and Windows 11) and older Windows version with fresh patches, i recommend to use Hvcall GUI C# app launcher for python scripts, which are dynamically extract hypercalls.
-Extract hvcalls gui video demonstration: https://www.youtube.com/watch?v=ohO4Hs4y59M
+Extract hvcalls gui (later Hvcall GUI) video demonstration: https://www.youtube.com/watch?v=ohO4Hs4y59M or read that document:

 Some of scripts are using pykd: https://githomelab.ru/pykd/pykd/-/wikis/home.
 If server is unavailable, you can use next instructions for pykd launching: